 If you want to install Auto-telemetry with Pixie on multiple clusters, re-run the guided install for each additional cluster.

-- Sufficient memory: Pixie requires 2Gb of memory per node.
+- Make sure you have sufficient memory: Pixie requires 2Gb of memory per node in your cluster.

 Currently, Pixie performs best on clusters with up to 100 nodes (exceeding 100 nodes can lead to excessive memory usage and scripts failing to run).
 Friendly reminder: autoscaling can quickly drive up your node numbers.